Chris2240/MovieCatalog_Frontend/MovieCatalog_Frontend/ReadMe/ReadMe.md

         /*
             - The backend returns 204 No Content on success, so there's nothing to deserialize.
             - We only need to check if the request was successful (StatusCode 204 or 200).
-            - If the movie doesnít exist, backend returns 404 (Not Found).
+            - If the movie doesn‚Äôt exist, backend returns 404 (Not Found).
          */
         public async Task<bool> DeleteMovieAsync(int id_movie)
         {